isfegu/samuel/README.md

 * `dothyphen-fermyon`: A rust wrapper of _DotHyphen_ to enable Fermyon Cloud deployment.
 * `dothyphen-napi`: A native Node.js module of _DotHyphen_.
 * `dothyphen-python`: A Python wrapper of _DotHyphen_.
+* `dothyphen-shuttle`: A rust wrapper of _DotHyphen_ to enable Shuttle Cloud deployment.
 * `dothyphen-wasm`: A WebAssembly wrapper of _DotHyphen_.

 Moreover, you can find other relevant directories, like: